JosephM-RMIT/Job-interests-and-Personal-tests-/index.md

 ![ideal_job](/idealjob2.JPG)

 # Personality test results:

 ## Myers-Briggs test
+The Myers-Briggs test is designed to categorise people into appropriate groups based on their psychological preferences when perceiving the world around them.
+It centres around four main questions:

+1. **Are you inwardly or outwardly focused?**

+2. **How do you prefer to take in information?**

+3. **How do you prefer to make decisions?**

+4. **How do you prefer to live your outer life?**

+Using these four main questions as the keystone, the Myers-Briggs test infers 16 possible personalities.

 ![myersbriggs](/screencapture-16personalities-members-area-overview-2019-03-16-02_02_22.png)

 ## Situational Apptitude test

+Situtational Apptitude tests focus on evaluating a person based on their ability to make 'correct' desicions based on hypothetical scenarios given to them.
+They are often used by large organisations to predict behavioural tendencies and knowledge instruction of applicants.
+This particular test presented hypothetical scenarios within the work place where a tough desicion was to be made.
+The test-taker is then presented with a variety of possible actions and must rank them from most-likely response to least-likely response.

 ![sitapp](/Situationalapptitudetest.png)

 ## Learning Style test

+The Learning Style test involves a series of questions regarding preferences when doing daily activities e.g. Would you rather have a read a passage yourself or have it narrated to you?
+From these questions, it attempts to conclude whether you focus on one of the three learning types more than the others.

+These three learning types are: Auditory, Visual and Tactile.

 ![Lstyle](/learningstyle1.JPG)

 ## Discussion of Results: